Montclair Hit-And-Run Accident Attorneys

 Our Montclair hit-and-run accident attorneys recommend doing the following:

-- Ensure your safety.
+- Prioritize your safety.
 If you can, move to a safe location away from traffic.
-If you or anyone else is injured, call 911 immediately.
+If you or anyone else is injured, call 911.

 - Report the hit-and-run to the police.
 You can contact the Montclair Police Department by calling (909) 621-4771 or filling out the online report form.
 Provide as much detail as possible about the incident.